docker/docs/scout/artifactory.md

 - Target platforms
 - Layer sizes

-The agent transacts this data to Docker Scout.
+The agent sends this data to Docker Scout.
 The agent never transacts the image itself, nor any data inside the image, such as code, binaries, and layer blobs.

 The agent doesn't detect and analyze pre-existing images.
 It only analyzes images that appear in the registry while the agent is running.